Suptohita/pyshop/README.md

-Single page web with django
+Single page web with django.

 It has a cool administration